GripQA/grip-attendance/README.md

 names with trailing blanks, but they do).
 Spaces between words are fine, so values with intra-word blank spaces do not require quotes.
 If you use quotes, the quotes get included in the value string.
-If you absolutely have to use quotes, for the trailing blanks, make use of the "TRIM_QUOTES = yes" and "QUOTE_CHAR = '" (if you're using single quotes ').
+If you absolutely have to use quotes, for the trailing blanks, make use of the following directives in the config file (if you're using single quotes').
 These allow the program to trim the quotes, while maintaining the trailing blanks.

+    TRIM_QUOTES = yes
+    QUOTE_CHAR = '

 * Changes made to a section will only apply to processing of that section's corresponding data file